Visit the Haut-Koenigsbourg Castle – Short guide

 Inside the castle

-Panoramic view
+Panoramic view and gardens

 From the two towers of the great bastion, you can discover the famous view of the Alsace Plain, the Vosges and the Black Forest (and even the Alps on a clear day!).
-Outside, you can visit the artillery terrace and the medieval garden of the Haut-Koenigsbourg castle, a real breath of fresh air which reconstitutes the style of medieval gardens and testifies once again to the history, over the seasons: there was food, medicine, dyeing of clothes and of course the “garden of pleasures”, inviting to walk, rest and courtly moments.
+Outside, you can visit the artillery terrace and the medieval garden of the Château du Haut-Koenigsbourg, a breath of fresh air that recreates the style of medieval gardens and once again bears witness to history through the seasons: food, medicine, dyeing and, of course, the “jardin des plaisirs”, inviting you to stroll, rest and socialize.
 People danced and had fun, admired the flowers and talked.

 Guided tours and animations